10 Percent Of 60

 Understanding percentage calculations is essential in numerous real-life scenarios.
 Here are just a few examples:

 • Sales and Discounts: Stores frequently offer discounts expressed as percentages.
-For instance, a 20% discount on a $100 item would mean a savings of $20 (20% of $100).
+Take this case: a 20% discount on a $100 item would mean a savings of $20 (20% of $100).
 The ability to quickly calculate discounts helps consumers make informed purchasing decisions.

 • Taxes: Sales tax, income tax, and other taxes are often calculated as a percentage of the total amount.
 Understanding these percentages is crucial for budgeting and financial planning.